txgruppi/acl-go/README.md

 ## Example

-*You should not ignored the errors returned by the methods*
+*You should not ignore the errors returned by the methods*

 ```go
 package main